Bevan Spencer von Einem: Murder of Richard Kelvin

 The autopsy revealed that Kelvin had most likely died from massive blood loss from an anal injury, probably caused by the insertion of a blunt object with a tapered neck, such as a beer bottle, and that he had suffered bruising and injuries from blows to his head, to the left side of his back and also to his right buttock as well as a fractured front tooth which occurred either just before or just after death.
-Analysis of Kelvin's bloodstream revealed traces of alcohol and five hypnotic drugs, known under the trade names of Mandrax, Noctec, Amytal, Valium and Rohypnol.
+Analysis of his bloodstream revealed traces of alcohol and five hypnotic drugs: Mandrax (methaqualone, also known as Quaalude), Noctec (chloral hydrate), Amytal (amobarbital, also called sodium amytal), Valium (diazepam) and Rohypnol (flunitrazepam).

 With Mandrax being regulated by the Central Board of Health in 1978, use of the drug had somewhat declined in Australia and police began sifting through prescriptions.
 During their search they found a prescription for Mandrax issued to a 'B. von Einem', a name familiar to police as he had been questioned previously over the deaths of three young men and the alleged sexual assault of another.

 Four days after Richard Kelvin's body was discovered, von Einem was questioned by the police about the murder.
-He initially claimed that he had not seen Kelvin and had no knowledge of his whereabouts and stated that on the night of abduction he had been in bed with the flu and was off work for the next week.
-Police also searched his home in the northern Adelaide suburb of Paradise, and seized a bottle of the sedative drug Mandrax.
+He initially claimed that he had not seen Kelvin and had no knowledge of his whereabouts, stating that on the night of abduction he had been in bed with the flu and was off work for the next week.
+Police also searched his home in the northern Adelaide suburb of Paradise, where he lived with his mother, who was an invalid, and seized a bottle of the sedative drug Mandrax.
 Von Einem admitted that the drugs were his and said that he used them to help him sleep.
 He denied having any other drugs in his possession, but police also seized a bottle of Noctec, another sedative drug which was concealed on a ledge behind his wardrobe.
-Von Einem also allowed police to take hair and blood samples, as well as carpets and other materials for testing.

-There were three major factors in von Einem's initial questioning that led police to become increasingly suspicious that they had found their prime suspect: